-Dwarf Fortress is kind of like many other RTS’s but it is VERY deep, in terms of gameplay.
+Dwarf Fortress is kind of like many other RTS but it is VERY deep, in terms of gameplay.
 The world generator creates huge 3d maps, several layers of 2d-maps drawn in beautiful ASCII characters.
 Then, you choose where you want to settle on the world map.
-Then, you are thrusted into the gameplay, with no tutorial to help you.
-You start out with 7 dwarves, and you have to build a fortress, your home and base, by mining out caverns, collecting resources, and trading with caravans that come to visit you a couple times a year.
-You can order the construction of buildings, workshops and all manner of buildings, which usually your dwarves will be happy enough to oblige, as long as sufficient building material is provided.
+Then, you are thrust into the gameplay, with no tutorial to help you.
+You start out with 7 dwarves, and you have to build a fortress, your home, and your base, by mining out caverns, collecting resources, and trading with caravans that come to visit you a couple of times a year.
+You can order the construction of buildings, workshops, and all manner of buildings, which usually your dwarves will be happy enough to oblige, as long as sufficient building material is provided.

 The biggest problem was that the learning curve was extremely steep.
 I like to consider myself someone who is “good” at games.
 And boy did Dwarf Fortress strike me down wrong, trample me to death with an elephant, and brutally massacre me through a gang of bloodthirsty goblins.
 There is no tutorial in the game, so your best bet is to follow an introductory guide that you can find if you search through Dwarf Fortress’s large community.
 Even so, it is pretty much impossible to survive your first playthrough, because you cannot win.
 Losing is the only option, and that is what makes this game addicting.